jameshughes89/cs102/src/site/asn4.rst

 I suggest making a private method with recursive traversal through the tree for populating the map

+Complete the ``public String encode(String string)`` method which takes a string and returns a bit string encoding.
+The encoding is based on the encoding of each character.

+Complete the ``public String decode(String bits)`` method for decoding the bit string.
+This is the inverse operation of ``encode``.
+With the use of a private helper method, decode the string recursively.

 Implementing the Unit Tests